HubSpot/cms-js-building-block-examples/README.md

 ### [Graphql + Storybook](graphql-storybook)

 GraphQL is the future for querying HubSpot data in your CMS pages.
-As part of JS Modules, all a developer need to is export a GraphQL query string, and the Module's top level component will then be provided with the query result.
-Additionally we show here how a Module that uses GraphQL can be developed using our integration with Storybook.
-This integration will automatically understand the field types of a module and create controls for a Storybook story.
+As part of JS Modules, a developer can export a GraphQL query string and the Module's root component will then be passed the query result.
+Additionally we show how a Module that uses GraphQL can be developed using our Storybook integration.
+This integration will automatically understand the field types of a module and generate controls for a Storybook story.

 ### [Todo MVC](todo-mvc)